imperionite/cp1ms1/MS1.md

 -   Compute net salary after deductions.
 -   Ensure accurate calculations based on predefined rules.

-#### Non-Functional Requirements
+#### Non-Functional Considerations

-Non-functional requirements are considered based on the developers' preferences, but only the aspects strictly stated in the Phase 1 requirements are implemented.
-In fact, non-functional requirements are not explicitly mentioned in the Phase 1 task.
+While not explicitly mandated in the initial Phase 1 requirements, certain non-functional aspects have been considered to ensure a solid foundation for future development and a reasonable user experience.
+These considerations are implemented at a basic level, focusing on efficiency and security best practices.

 ##### Performance

--   The system should handle a reasonable number of employees efficiently.
--   API responses should be optimized for quick retrieval of employee records and salary calculations.
+*   The system is designed to handle a moderate number of employee records efficiently.
+API responses are optimized for reasonably quick retrieval of employee data and salary calculations.
+These optimizations lay the groundwork for handling larger datasets in future phases.

 ##### Security

--   Employee data should be protected from unauthorized access.
--   API endpoints should have basic JWT-based authentication.
--   Role-based Access Control (RBAC) for admin/system user was not mentioned or emphasized in Phase 1 initial requirements, but it might be implemented as an optional requirement.
-Manager's/approver's access control will not be implemented.
+*   Employee data is protected through basic measures to prevent unauthorized access.
+API endpoints include JWT-based authentication to secure access.
+Role-Based Access Control (RBAC) for admin/system user is implemented to showcase the application's security, though Manager/Approver level access control is outside the scope of Phase 1.

 ##### Scalability

--   The system should be designed to accommodate future phases, including more complex payroll rules and additional employee data fields.
+*   The system architecture is designed with future scalability in mind, allowing for the accommodation of more complex payroll rules and additional employee data fields in subsequent phases.
+This includes using a relational database and a modular code structure.

 #### Deliverables